RapidFuge/host/README.md

     * **1: Local Storage Setup:**
         * Ensure the app is able to be able to write to ./uploads
         * If you're using docker, make sure to link the ./uploads dir to the outside host, if you want.
-    * **2: Vercel Blob Setup:**
-        * After initializing the project on vercel, go to storage and setup/connect the blob to your project.
-        * Redeploy ater connecting the blob to your project.

 ### Running the Application